William Charles Lawson

 Wartime Service

 He was given the Regimental Number 14800 and served with ‘B’ Company in the 1st Battalion having volunteered in September 1914.
 He trained at Felixstowe and was considered to be one of the best shots in his Company.
-He was posted there in April 1915.
+He volunteered to go to the Front and he arrived in France on 1 April 1915, surviving only one calendar month.

 He has no known grave and is remembered on the Menin Gate to the Missing at Ypres in Belgium.